luzcolunga12/GameDev/README.md

 # GameDev
-Game Development learning stuff in Unity
+Game Development learning stuff in Unity, learning the essentials